anusii/version_widget/README.md

 - Initial release
 ```

+The widget will automatically find the correct release date for the current version by matching against all version entries in the changelog.

 ## Properties

-- `version` (optional): The version string to display.
-If not provided, will be extracted from changelog.
+- `version` (required): The version string to display.
+Must be provided.
 - `changelogUrl` (optional): URL to the CHANGELOG.md file
 - `showDate` (optional): Whether to show the release date (defaults to true)
 - `defaultDate` (optional): Default date to show if changelog cannot be fetched (format: YYYYMMDD)